BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/ssrRenderingPipeline.md

 ### reflectivityThreshold

-### environmentTexture
+### environmentTexture, environmentTextureIsProbe

-### Effect attenuations
+### Attenuation parameters

-attenuateScreenBorders, attenuateIntersectionDistance, attenuateFacingCamera, attenuateBackfaceReflection
+There are 5 parameters (booleans) that can be used to attenuate the reflections, in an effort to try to hide some of the SSR artifacts:
+* `attenuateScreenBorders`: attenuates the reflections on the screen borders (default: `true`)
+* `attenuateIntersectionDistance`: attenuates the reflections according to the distance of the intersection (default: `true`)
+* `attenuateIntersectionIterations`: attenuates the reflections according to the number of iterations performed to find the intersection (default: `true`)
+* `attenuateFacingCamera`: attenuates the reflections when the reflection ray is facing the camera (the view direction) (default: `false`)
+* `attenuateBackfaceReflection`: attenuates the backface reflections (default: `false`)

+To see how these parameters can impact the final rendering, see the [Artifacts inherent to the SSR technique](#artifacts-inherent-to-the-ssr-technique) section.

 ## How to deal with Artifacts

 SSR is prone to a lot of artifacts, some of which you can fix and others that are inherent to the technique.

-This section will try to describe the most common artifacts and how to fix them when possible, or how to hide them as much as possible when not.
+This section will describe the most common artifacts and how to fix them when possible, or how to hide them as much as possible when not.

 ### Artifacts when enabling MSAA with the Pre-Pass renderer